scaleway/serverless-offline-scaleway/CONTRIBUTING.md

 ## package.json

-1. Make sure you install/build your local serverless-offline
+1. Make sure you install/build your local serverless-offline-scaleway
     ```bash
-    # serverless-offline
+    # serverless-offline-scaleway
     npm ci
     npm run build
     ```
-2. Install the local serverless-offline in your other npm project as a dev dependency
+2. Install the local serverless-offline-scaleway in your other npm project as a dev dependency
     ```bash
     # in your-npm-project
-    npm i -D serverless-offline@file:../serverless-offline
+    npm i -D serverless-offline-scaleway@file:../serverless-offline-scaleway
     ```
     After this, you should see a devDependencies like the following in your package.json
     ```JSON
     {
       "devDependencies": {
-        "serverless-offline": "file:serverless-offline"
+        "serverless-offline-scaleway": "file:serverless-offline-scaleway"
       }
     }
     ```
-3. When you make changes to serverless-offline, re-run the build so Babel will re-compile the plugin source
+3. When you make changes to serverless-offline-scaleway, re-run the build so Babel will re-compile the plugin source
     ```bash
-    # serverless-offline
+    # serverless-offline-scaleway
     npm run build
     ```
     The local file include in your-npm-project should have the linked changes in